Programming in Python

 exception is raised reflecting the underlying YottaDB error code and message.

-wraps ydb_subscript_next_s() / ydb_subscript_next_st() to facilitate traversal of the local or global variable sub-tree at the subscript level represented by the given Key
+wraps ydb_subscript_next_s() / ydb_subscript_next_st() to facilitate traversal of the local or global variable sub-tree at the subscript level represented by the given Node

 object.
-A node or subtree does not have to exist at the specified key.
-The reset
+A node or subtree does not have to exist at the specified node.

 bytes

-object.If there is no next node or subtree at that level of the subtree, a
+object.If there is no next node, subtree, or variable at the given level of the subtree, a

 yottadb.YDBNodeEnd

-exception was not previously raised.In the event of any other error in the underlying ydb_subscript_next_s() / ydb_subscript_next_st() call, a
+exception will be raised.In the event of any other error in the underlying ydb_subscript_next_s() / ydb_subscript_next_st() call, a

 YDBError